Chalus, Iran: Population

 At the time of the 2006 National Census, the city's population was 44,618 in 12,791 households.
 The following census in 2011 counted 47,881 people in 15,077 households.
 The 2016 census measured the population of the city as 65,196 people in 22,166 households.

 Geography

-The city is in the Mazandaran province in northern Iran.
-The bordering counties are Noshahr to the east, Tonekabon to the west in Mazandaran province and Tehran province to the south.
+The city is in Mazandaran province of northern Iran.
+The bordering counties are Nowshahr to the east, Tonekabon to the west (in Mazandaran province) and Tehran province to the south.
 It sits on the Chalus River by the Caspian Sea.

 Climate

 Chalus has a humid subtropical climate (Köppen: Cfa, Trewartha: Cf), with warm, humid summers and cool, damp winters.

 Tourism

 Chalus is a major vacation destination for Iranians during holidays for its nice weather and natural attractions.
 One of the great attractions of Chalus is the mountainous road leading to Chalus, widely known as Chalus Road.
 This city has a reputation for a number of villages, one of which is called Namakab Rud.
 This town offers a variety of different entertaining activities, such as a cable car, offering a view of the surrounding mountains.

 Gole Sorkhi, Mohavateh Kaakh (The Palace), Chalus Mahalleh, Radio Darya, Dahgiri, Sheykh Ghotb are among the most notable neighborhoods of Chalus.

-The Taliesin Associated Architects (Frank Lloyd Wright Foundation) had three buildings built in Iran, one of which was the summer residence of Shams Pahlavi known as Mehrafarin Palace in Chalus (presently occupied by the local police).
+The Taliesin Associated Architects (Frank Lloyd Wright Foundation) had three buildings built in Iran, one of which was the summer residence of Shams Pahlavi known as Mehrafarin Palace in Chalus (occupied by the local police as of 2004).